Chapter 13: Sakura and the Forgotten Memory

 He claimed that somehow Voldemort, whose name Sakura didn't recognize but caused everybody around her to wince, had been the source of the problem.
 The source of the attacks had been a basilisk, who had been defeated in the Chamber of Secrets through the brave actions of Harry Potter and Ron Weasley.
 At the naming of the pair, everybody turned to face them.
 Ron slightly preened in the attention.
 The Boy Who Lived had a satisfied look of relief on his face as well, and excepting some dirt and grime looked none the worse for the wear.

 For Harry's and Ron's remarkable bravery and achievement, Professor Dumbledore was awarding Gryffindor 400 points.
 This easily let Gryffindor leap past Ravenclaw and take a decisive lead in the house cup, causing the Gryffindor table to break out in wild celebration.
 The announcement was received with much more muted applause from the other tables, especially Sakura's own.
-Professor Snape looked like he was in physical pain, and Professor Flitwick looked fairly cross.
+Professor Flitwick looked rather cross, but it was nothing compared to Professor Snape, who looked like he was in physical pain.
 Even Professor Sprout looked mildly upset.
 It was the first time Sakura had ever seen the normally jolly witch take on that particular facial expression.

 After the cheering, mostly from the Gryffindor table, died down, Professor Dumbledore then announced that that Professor Lockhart would no longer be teaching Defense Against the Dark Arts.
 Apparently some accident had befallen him to cause him to lose his memories.
 He would be leaving the school while he attempted to recover his memories.